ARM-software/arm-trusted-firmware/docs/getting_started/user-guide.rst

    separately for AArch32.

-   -  Before building BL32, the environment variable ``CROSS_COMPILE`` must point to the AArch32 Linaro cross compiler.
+   -  Before building BL32, the environment variable ``CROSS_COMPILE`` must point to the AArch32 cross compiler.

       .. code:: shell